 With Microsoft’s no-brainer shift towards open source and interoperability (for those of you who missed it, check out spin-off Microsoft Open Technologies, established 2012 and refolded in 2015), it was only a matter of time before we started seeing alternatives to some of their key products, like Visual Studio.

-Enter Project Rider.Not, in fact, a cool old guy on a motorcycle Mad Max style (my first impression), but the code name for IDE guru JetBrains’ competition to Visual Studio…and answer to many prayers in the developer community (just look at all these comments on the JetBrains plugin site begging for a C# IDE).
+Enter Project Rider.Not, in fact, a cool old guy on a motorcycle Mad Max style (my first impression), but the code name for IDE guru JetBrains’ competition to Visual Studio…and answer to many prayers in the developer community.
 No longer is JetBrains satisfied simply supporting their ReSharper plugin for VS, they’ve taken it to a new level.

 Here’s the lowdown on Project Rider, the newest member of the IntelliJ platform family: stand alone, cross-platform, ReSharper supported.